rudof-project/rudof/docs/src/cli_usage/mcp.md

 > If you start the MCP server with a different port or route name, you must update the audience  configuration in the Authorization Server accordingly.
 >For example, if you start the server with:
 >```sh
->rudof mcp --transport http-sse --port 9000 --route-name rdfserver
+>rudof mcp --transport streamable-http --port 9000 --route-name rdfserver
 >```
 >You need to change the audience in the Authorization Server to `http://localhost:9000/rdfserver`